colcon/colcon-bundle/README.md

 ## Running on OSX

-I run these packages inside of docker containers since I'm running OSX and we are supporting Ubuntu to start.
+I run these packages inside of docker containers since I'm running OSX and this only supports Ubuntu currently.

 Build Container: `docker run -it -v $(pwd):/workspace ros:kinetic-ros-base /bin/bash`